 The Reason for the Incarnation

-This means that not only is the divine nature unable to die, but its inability to die is the reason for the incarnation.
+God could not die on the cross according to his divine nature, for the divine nature is unable to die.
+In fact, this is the reason for the incarnation.
 In his work On the Incarnation, Athanasius explains that only through death could human corruption be undone.
 Yet God is, by nature, unable to die.
 For this reason, the Son of God assumed human nature, which is able to die:

 For the Word, realizing that in no other way would the corruption of human beings be undone except, simply, by dying, yet being immortal and the Son of the Father the Word was not able die, for this reason he takes to himself a body capable of death, in order that it, participating in the Word who is above all, might be sufficient for death on behalf of all, and through the indwelling Word would remain incorruptible, and so corruption might henceforth cease from all by the grace of the resurrection.
 (9)